DDannevig/PI-Videogames/README.md

 ##  Proyect Overview

-- App built with React, Redux, Node, Axios and Sequelize.
+- App built with React, Redux, Node, Axios, Express and Sequelize.
 - JavaScript, HTML and CSS.
 - No external libraries used.